General criteria for the study of quasi-stationarity: Introduction

-The last criterion assumes that $(X_n,n\in\ZZ_+)$ is aperiodic but of course applies to $1$-periodic processes $(X_t,t\in I)$.
+The criterion developed in Section~\ref{sec:main-discrete-time} assumes that $(X_n,n\in\ZZ_+)$ is aperiodic but of course applies to $1$-periodic processes $(X_t,t\in I)$.
 Under additional aperiodicity assumptions, we show in Section~\ref{sec:equivalent-formulations} how the previous results extend to general time indices $t\in I$ and provide practical versions of our criteria for continuous-time processes.
-We also provide simple criteria allowing to check our conditions and show that the known criteria for uniform convergence in~\eqref{eq:conv-intro} obtained in~\cite{ChampagnatVillemonais2016b} can be recovered using our approach.
-The results of this section are proved in Section~\ref{sec:proof-equiv-form}.
+We also provide alternative conditions allowing to check our criteria, that are easier to check in some cases.
+We also show that the known criteria for uniform convergence in~\eqref{eq:conv-intro} obtained in~\cite{ChampagnatVillemonais2016b} can be recovered using this new approach.
+These results are proved in Section~\ref{sec:proof-equiv-form}.

 These results allow us to put in a unified framework a large body of works on quasi-stationary distributions as illustrated by the rest of the paper, which is devoted to the application of our abstract criteria.
 We start in Section~\ref{sec:diffusion} with diffusion processes in $\RR^d$, $d\geq 1$, absorbed at the boundary of a domain $D$.
 Our analysis provides for example the following general result.